lovelysystems/lovely-editor/README.md

 ![Example App](./assets/example_app.gif)

-This Example-App shows what our LovelyEditor can do.
-As already mentioned it features a variety of predefined Editors.
-In this example we extended the LovelyEditor by creating a little menu on top to add the Editors and gave each one a Delete-Button to remove it.
-Also we added a Drag&Drop feature to freely move them around.
+The Example-App shows what our LovelyEditor can do.
+The app consists of 2 main parts, a toolbar and our LovelyEditor.
+The toolbar adds additional (pre-defined) Editors to our LovelyEditor.
+Each Editor block is extended by a Delete button, which removes an editor block from our LovelyEditor.
+Drag & Drop was added to illustrate that our LovelyEditor plays nice with other libraries.

 ## Table of Contents